Moonlington/tabletopfloreblog/content/posts/Pantheons and Religions.md

 **Very big spoilers below for my players who play in Eden, or if you don't want to know.**

-So, between you and me, Lux and Nox do not exist, powerful forces do inhabit the world, like _His Radiance_ and the _Twelve Knights of Radiance_, but they're not considered _deities_.
+{{% spoiler %}}So, between you and me, Lux and Nox do not exist, powerful forces do inhabit the world, like _His Radiance_ and the _Twelve Knights of Radiance_, but they're not considered _deities_.
 Lux and Nox aren't relevant entities in my story, either, which gives me a little lee-way when it comes to that.
-This does go against D&D's assumptions that gods exist and influence the world, I know, but bending those boundaries is just as enjoyable as staying within them.
+This does go against D&D's assumptions that gods exist and influence the world, I know, but bending those boundaries is just as enjoyable as staying within them.{{% /spoiler %}}

 ### Elysium